new york internal medicine

 What you will do: This is an outpatient experience during which you will be under the supervision of a well regarded physician educator who is board certified in Internal Medicine.
 As an Assistant Professor of Medicine at the Zucker School of Medicine at Hofstra/Northwell, he has been actively involved in the education of first- and second-year medical students.
 He enjoys teaching learners how to take complete/focused histories and exams, develop differential diagnoses, formulate treatment plans, and present cases.
 He holds staff appointments at North Shore University Hospital, Long Island Jewish Medical Center, and St. Francis Hospital.

-After a few days of observation, you will take on an increasing role in patient care (please note that this is not a shadowing observership; you will be actively involved in patient care).
-This includes the following:
+After a few days of observation, you will take on an increasing role in patient encounters and learn the following under the preceptor’s supervision:

-You will perform physical exams under the physician's supervision.
+• Performing physical exams under the physician's supervision.

-You will write or enter clinic progress notes.
+• Writing or entering clinic progress notes.

-You will have opportunities to research the literature to answer clinical questions at the point of care.
+• Have opportunities to research the literature to answer clinical questions at the point of care.

-You may have opportunities to deliver talks or presentations about medical topics.
+• May have opportunities to deliver talks or presentations about medical topics.

-You will spend time with other healthcare professionals to understand their roles and responsibilities.
+• Spend time with other healthcare professionals to understand their roles and responsibilities.

 You will receive regular feedback on your performance.